This case study

 Throughout this process, the vision of Horizon started to come together.
 Horizon was no longer a broad idea, but rather a designated device with a collection of applications.
 The device itself was largely selected based on hands-on feedback from the Advisory Board meeting.
 The application my team was building would come to be known as My Store.

-A variety of other applications would be placed on the device to improve store operations — ranging from email clients to notepads to camera access to translation tools.
+A variety of other applications would be placed on the device to improve store operations, ranging from email clients to notepads to camera access to translation tools.
 We also had short and long-term plans to include other Walgreens applications, including the consumer-facing app and an in-development inventory management app, Retail Transformation.

 With the device and app defined, we had to organize the features and apps on the device itself.
 The selected device would use a custom device home launcher called Airwatch, which would allow us to brand the device, provide the necessary security parameters, organize apps in a custom intuitive way, and include additional troubleshooting and maintenance information.

-The My Store device — selected based on Advisory Board feedback
+The My Store device

 The My Store device — selected from Advisory Board feedback